epifano-x/slimeTAP_DOCKER/README.md

 3. Navigate to the project directory containing the Dockerfile.

-4. Run the command to build the Docker image docker-compose up --build -d.
+4. Run the command to build the Docker image `docker-compose up --build -d`.

 ## Running SlimeTAP in a Docker Container